postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 warning: false
 ---

 You can share your Postman components with collaborators and organize your work using workspaces.
-To select a workspace, use the Workspaces option on the top left of Postman.
+To select a workspace, click the Workspaces dropdown at the top left of Postman.

 <img alt="New Workspace" src="https://assets.postman.com/postman-docs/new-workspace-v8.jpg" width="400px"/>